JeeveshN/KnapSack/README.md

 # KnapSack

-A tool in the domain of Tech Education, it provides scores comparing university curriculums with top university curriculums which equip students with the best job-hiring skills.
-It operates on a dynamic algorithm that provides suggestions to a university to add subjects to their curriculum that are trending in the industry currently.
+A tool in the domain of Tech Education which provides scores comparing university curriculums with top university curriculums from around the globe.
+It operates on a dynamic algorithm that provides suggestions to a university to add subjects to their curriculum that are trending in the industry currently and that would help make their students Industry ready.